 Why the name Sunguramy?
 Well, "sungura" is swahili for "rabbit" and rabbits have been a part of my life since I was 5 years old.
 However, "sungura" was already used when I started my Flickr account.
-So, I appended the "my" so the last three letters "amy" are the common form of my first name.
+To solve this, I appended the "my" creating Sunguramy, with the last 3 letters being the common form of my first name.
 I pronounce "Sunguramy" like "Soon-gur-ah-mae".

 What all do you do?
 My schooling is for science, I have a Master's Degree and spent over 10 years as a 'lab rat' working in both the biotech world developing tools for scientists such as various assay kits, and the university world studying neuropathic pain.
 Now, I take my love for science underground as a part of TAG Cave Bioinventory project and Matienzo Karst Entomology Project (which you can follow us on twitter @karstentomology), and others.
 As a part of caving, I got into the rescue world joining a Cave Rescue Unit, and later, a K9 SAR team.
 So of course then training dogs became a big part of my life, and I am now a Certified Professional Dog Trainer (CPDT-KA) as well.